OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 <br>

-***Please note, the allocation percentages of the various skill levels is a rough estimate.
+ - ***Please note, the allocation percentages of the various skill levels is a rough estimate.
 They may change during the project.***
+ - Add an additional 10% to accommodate match [our client]'s BIM standards
+	 - Certain standards, cannot be accommodated.

 >We have found using hourly rates, opposed to lump sums, are win-win for both parties.
 OpeningDETAIL has a little more safeguard against potential [scope creep](https://en.wikipedia.org/wiki/Scope_creep) and the client can realize more economical fees if they are able to make decisions quicker and more consistently--moving the design of the project along quicker.
 >